-(NB below is a draft translation from Swedish – relevant critical arguments are appreciated)
+(NB below is a draft translation from my Swedish writing – relevant critical arguments are appreciated – also, text should eally soon be updated)

 Childhood trauma leads to lifelong chronic illness — so why isn’t the medical community helping patients? https://acestoohigh.com/2016/08/10/childhood-trauma-leads-to-lifelong-chronic-illness-so-why-isnt-the-medical-community-helping-patients/